alinyara/pythonpath/README.md

-# pythonpath
+# Python Skill Path
-Files containing my projects during the Python Skill Path
+Files containing my projects during the Python Skill Path at codeacademy.
+This repo only exists so I can have my learning curve saved.